ENHANCING EARLY CHILDHOOD EDUCATION AND CARE

 Phase One

-Its focus is to identify challenges and explore solutions to support capacity building and workforce sustainability in early childhood education and childcare services across the Central Highlands.
+The focus of the first phase was to identify challenges and explore solutions to support capacity building and workforce sustainability in early childhood education and childcare services across the Central Highlands.

-Astute Early Years Specialists also engaged with people in the industry via a sector-specific survey, one-on-ones and an information session in Emerald in February 2025.
+Astute Early Years Specialists also engaged with people in the industry via a sector-specific survey, one-on-ones and an information session in Emerald in early 2025.
+A community survey was also conducted.

 Survey

-A survey was also conducted in March and April to gain input from the broader community, especially parents, caregivers and employers who use childcare services, including Outside School Hours Care.
+A survey was conducted in March and April 2025 to gain input from the broader community, especially parents, caregivers and employers who use childcare services, including Outside School Hours Care.

 Recordings now available